DP-3T/dp3t-sdk-ios/EXPOSURE_NOTIFICATION_API_USAGE.md

 #### Diagnosis key URLs

 We need to unzip the file which we got from our backend, store the key file (.bin) and signature file (.sig) locally and pass the local urls to the EN API.
-Unlike Android, on iOS we can't just pass the difference from last detection but we have to pass every key of a day every time we do a detection.

 #### Completion Handler